-U.S. Senate rejects witnesses in Trump impeachment trial, clearing way for acquittal
+Senate rejects witnesses in Trump impeachment trial, clearing way for acquittal

-WASHINGTON (Reuters) - The U.S. Senate on Friday voted against calling witnesses and collecting new evidence in President Donald Trump’s impeachment trial, clearing the way for Trump’s almost certain acquittal next week.
+WASHINGTON (Reuters) - The U.S. Senate voted on Friday against calling witnesses and collecting new evidence in President Donald Trump’s impeachment trial, clearing the way for Trump’s almost certain acquittal next week.

 By a vote of 51-49, the Republican-controlled Senate stopped Democrats’ drive to hear testimony from witnesses like former national security adviser John Bolton, who is thought to have first-hand knowledge of Trump’s efforts to pressure Ukraine to investigate a political rival, former Vice President Joe Biden.

-Those actions prompted the Democratic-controlled House of Representatives to formally charge Trump with abuse of power and obstruction of Congress in December.

-That made Trump only the third president in U.S. history to be impeached.
+Those actions prompted the Democratic-controlled House of Representatives to formally charge Trump with abuse of power and obstruction of Congress in December, making Trump only the third president in U.S. history to be impeached.

 He denies wrongdoing and has accused Democrats of an “attempted coup.”

-The Senate approved a timeline for the rest of the trial on a party-line vote.
-Closing arguments beginning at 11 a.m.
-EST (1600 GMT) on Monday will give the four Democratic senators who are running to be their party’s presidential nominee time to get to Iowa for that night’s first nominating contest.

-The Senate will then hold a final vote on the impeachment charges at 4 p.m.
+The Senate approved on a party-line vote a timeline for the rest of the trial that calls for a final vote on the impeachment charges at 4 p.m.
 EST (2100 GMT) on Wednesday.

+Closing arguments will begin at 11 a.m.
+EST (1600 GMT) on Monday, with four hours split between the prosecution and defense.
+That will give the four Democratic senators who are running to be their party’s presidential nominee time to get to Iowa for that night’s first nominating contest.

+In between the closing arguments and final vote, senators will have an opportunity to give speeches on the Senate floor, but the trial will not formally be in session.
+Trump will deliver his State of the Union speech to a joint session of Congress on Tuesday night.

 The Senate is almost certain to acquit Trump of the charges, as a two-thirds Senate majority is required to remove Trump and none of the chamber’s 53 Republicans have indicated they will vote to convict.

-Trump is seeking re-election in a Nov.
+Trump is seeking re-election in the Nov.
 3 vote.
 Biden is a leading contender for the Democratic nomination to face him.

-In Friday’s vote on witnesses, only two Republicans, Mitt Romney and Susan Collins, broke with their party and voted with Democrats.
+In Friday’s vote on witnesses, only two Republicans - Mitt Romney, the 2012 Republican presidential nominee, and Susan Collins, who faces a tough re-election in November in her home state of Maine - broke with their party and voted with Democrats.

 “America will remember this day, unfortunately, where the Senate did not live up to its responsibilities, where the Senate turned away from truth and went along with a sham trial,” Senate Democratic Leader Chuck Schumer told reporters.